cdrani/me/content/projects/2019-02-18-book-cms-an-online-bookmark.md

 title: 'Book CMS: An Online BookMark'
 slug: book-cms-an-online-bookmark
 draft: false
-date: 2019-02-18T14:49:13.965Z
+date: 2019-03-10T13:49:13.965Z
-hero: '../../static/media/bookcms.png'
 description: >-
   A book content manager with crud functionality allowing a user to add, delete, view, and update current location of their place in their books.
 UI was built with react and styled-components, while everything else such as reading from and writing to the database was managed by Apollo Client and GraphQL.
+hero: ../../static/media/bookcms.png
 category: Project
+tags:
+  - react
+  - apollo
+  - graphql
 technologies:
   - react
   - apollo client
   - graphql
   - react-router
   - jwt
-tags:
-  - react
-  - apollo
-  - graphql
 ---

 This was one of the more challenging projects I have ever attempted.
 At the onset, it seemed perfectly simple - use some react, redux to manage the state, throw in some express and mongodb for the backend, and voila!